drscotthawley/drscotthawley.github.io/_posts/2017-5-5-Crash-Course-On-GANs.md

 description: This post is not necessarily a crash course on GANs.
 It is at least a record of me giving myself a crash course on GANs.
 Adding to this as I go.
 excerpt: This post is not necessarily a crash course on GANs.
 It is at least a record of me giving myself a crash course on GANs.
 Adding to this as I go.
 ---
+<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
 ![header-img](https://cdn-images-1.medium.com/max/2000/1*-gFsbymY9oJUQJ-A3GTfeg.png?h)
+<p style="text-align: right"><i>Image credit: [Dev Nag](https://medium.com/@devnag/generative-adversarial-networks-gans-in-50-lines-of-code-pytorch-e81b79659e3f)</i></p>

 *This post is not necessarily a crash course on GANs.
 It is at least a record of me giving myself a crash course on GANs.
-Adding to this as I go.  (image source: [Dev Nag](https://medium.com/@devnag/generative-adversarial-networks-gans-in-50-lines-of-code-pytorch-e81b79659e3f))*
+Adding to this as I go.*

 ## Intro/Motivation
 I've been wanting to grasp the seeming-magic of Generative Adversarial Networks (GANs) since I started seeing [handbags turned into shoes and brunettes turned to blondes](https://github.com/SKTBrain/DiscoGAN)...